crxssed7/notable-figures/figures/Richard Stallman.md

 Works by Richard Stallman at Project Gutenberg

-Works by or about Richard Stallman at the Internet Archive
+Works by or about Richard Stallman at Internet Archive

 Essays on the Philosophy of the GNU Project, almost all written by Stallman